- Housing License (PDF)

 Kegs and keg events are strictly prohibited on all University premises, including all residence hall rooms.
 The presence, possession, or use of common source containers of alcoholic beverages (including, but not limited to, kegs, barrels, beer balls, pony kegs, boxes of wine, other bulk containers requiring a tapping device or spigot, punch bowls, trash cans or other containers used as punch bowls) by individuals or groups is prohibited on the University campus.
 Students under the age of 21 may not use, possess, sell, or consume alcohol on University property under any circumstances.
 Students 21 years of age and over may use alcohol within reasonable limits in the privacy of residence hall rooms.
 No person, regardless of age, is permitted to consume or possess alcoholic beverages in a substance-free residence hall.
 The consumption of alcohol or possession of an open container of alcohol is prohibited in all common areas of residence halls, including, but not limited to, corridors, stairwells, elevators, bathrooms, lounges, kitchen areas, recreation rooms, basketball courts, and study areas.

-Students which are caught violating the alcohol policy will face disciplinary action through the Student Conduct Process.
+Students who are caught violating the alcohol policy will face disciplinary action through the Student Conduct Process.

 Pursuant to State law and University policy smoking, including the sue of E-Cigarettes, is prohibited in the residence halls.
 Students wishing to smoke must do so outside and are required to be a reasonable distance (20 feet) away from the building to prevent smoke from entering the hall or rooms through open windows or doors.
 Chewing tobacco is also prohibited on university property.

 Lost Key and Lock Out Policy